Muhamaddiis/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a C program that will assign a random number to the variable n each time it is executed, using an if statement. a C program that will assign a random number to the variable n each time it is executed using another if statement. a C program that prints the alphabet in lowercase, followed by a new line.
+a C program that will assign a random number to the variable n each time it is executed, using an if statement. a C program that will assign a random number to the variable n each time it is executed using another if statement. a C program that prints the alphabet in lowercase, followed by a new line. a C program that prints the alphabet in lowercase, followed by a new line.